Khai189/Khai189/README.md

 [![My Skills](https://skillicons.dev/icons?i=python,pytorch,anaconda,postgres,tensorflow,aws&perline=6)](https://skillicons.dev)

-I'm currently working on a better engine for recommending spotify songs using Hierarchical Reasoning.
+I'm currently working on a better engine for recommending spotify songs by analyzing the vocals, beats, and other sounds of a song alongside other qualities to create a better engine for recommending Spotify songs.

 ### MetaDisplay Speech Database